-Determine that the performance is in accordance with the requirements of Title 10 of the Code of Federal Regulations (10 CFR) Part 20 on regulatory requirements and requirements.
+Determine that the licensee’s performance is in accordance with the requirements of Title 10 of the Code of Federal Regulations (10 CFR) Part 20 and Part 61.
+Focus will be on compliance with regulatory requirements and license requirements.

-The scope of the review should cover activities performed and records created since the last .
+The scope of the review should cover activities performed and records created since the last inspection.

 88030-02 INSPECTION REQUIREMENTS AND GUIDANCE